psychcomposite/psychcomposite.github.io/theory/primitives/pragmatist.md

 ### Characteristics

-more interested in things than people, may have studied engineering of another technical professions, not inclined to consider a subject dry, does usually think that people ought to behave certain ways, high mach behaviour, non-judgemental, impartial
+more interested in things than people, systematizer, may have studied engineering of another technical professions, not inclined to consider a subject dry, does usually think that people ought to behave certain ways, high mach behaviour, non-judgemental, impartial